What Anderson Cooper Gained Through Immense Loss - E! Online

 "She drank from time to time, and it very much upset me," he shared.
 "It was never spoken about.
 But after my brother's death, I said, 'Look, I can't have a relationship with you as I would like to if you continue to drink.'
 And so, she stopped."

-It was the reset they needed, especially as the navigated their new normal.
+It was the reset they needed, especially as they navigated their new normal.
 "We both felt we were on a life raft," the 18-time Emmy winner explained.
 "It made us rethink and reform our relationship in a very honest and real way."

 Together, they kept that just-keep-swimming mentality going until the very end.
 When Gloria was diagnosed with stomach cancer in 2019 and given weeks to live, Anderson remained by her side.
 Unlike with Wyatt and Carter, where he felt so much was left unsaid, nothing was left on the table.